genomescan/styleguide/design_principles.md

 name = input_name or ''

 ```
 7. ***Avoid reusing variables*** Meaning that you don't overwrite an existing variable with something new because you wont need the old variable anymore.
-This makes code hard and error prone to refactor
+This makes code hard to read and error prone to refactor.
+This also goes for builtin functions or variables in a higher scope.
+You can make an exception if you need to reuse a very memory heavy already allocated variable, since it can speed up code
 ```

 row = ["a", "b", "c"]